thyazide/Darktide-Performance-Optimizations/README.md

 [DMF Docs official mod installation guide](https://dmf-docs.darkti.de/#/installing-mods) [Install Darktide Mods Fast](https://youtu.be/xQtXFlxPiho) - **Video guide**
+# Keeping mods up to date

+If you have opted to create a [Nexus Mods Account](https://users.nexusmods.com/register) your previous downloads will be tracked and tagged with a `check mark` to denote they have been downloaded.
+They will also display an `Update available` marker if they have been updated.
+You can then click on them and `download > extract them` to the mods folder, `overwriting the existing files`.
+You can make a bookmark in your browser [for this page](https://www.nexusmods.com/games/warhammer40kdarktide/mods?timeRange=14&sort=updatedAt).
+It will show you any mods that have been updated in the last two weeks.
+This is extremely helpful at times when large game updates are released.
+It also shows a list of mods that were added to the site within that same period.
 # Commonly used Archive programs

 - [Winrar](https://www.win-rar.com/download.html?&L=0)